fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 ```

 ### -TimeoutSec
 The timeout to use for this cmdlet call.
-This is not the same as StopDurationInSeconds.
+This is not the same as the *StopDurationInSeconds* parameter.

 ```yaml
 Type: Int32